SattyikKundu/Codecademy-Portfolio-Project-5/README.md

 - **PostgreSQL**      — Database of choice for app.
 Used to store product data, user accounts, and order history and details of users.
 - **Render.com**      — Cloud platform used to host the **React** frontend/client-side as well as the **Node**/**Express** backend.
 - **Neon.com**        — Cloud platform used to host web app's ***PostgreSQL*** database.
 Database interfaces with the app hosted on **Render.com**.
+- **Hostinger.com**   — Hosting site used to obtain a domain name since authnetication cookies won't properly be sent from app to browser otherwise.
 - **CSS**             — used for styling purposes.
 - **React packages**  — imported packages for both frontend/client-side (**React**) as well as backend/server-side (**Node**/**Express**):